saxamaphone69/ss21/readme.md

  - adds a scrolling progress indicator to the header
  - posts that have 8 or more backlinks have an additional class added to them indicating 'hotness' for styling
  - wraps the numbers in thread summaries in `b` to make them stand out
- - swaps the post info and file elements in OPs for consistent styling across
+ - swaps the post info and file elements in OPs for consistent styling across posts
  - strips the brackets around the page number in the post info on the index
  - gives 'tall' posts a discernible class for styling
  - approximates aspect ratio of files and adds a `data-aspect-ratio` attribute for styling